What Does it Take to Be a Preschool Education Administrator?

 Preschool Education Administrators who work in New York, New Jersey, or Alaska, make the highest salaries.

-How much do Preschool Education Administrators make in different U.S. states?
+How much do Preschool Education Administrators make in each U.S. state?

 |State||Annual Mean Salary|

-What Tools & Technology do Preschool Education Administrators Use?
+Tools & Technologies Used by Preschool Education Administrators

 - Microsoft Excel